 Where are the Rohingya migrating?

-- Malaysia: As of August 2017, more than 88 percent of Malaysia’s 149,100 registered refugees were from Myanmar, including sixty-one thousand Rohingya, according to the United Nations.
+- Malaysia: As of September 2017, sixty-two thousand Rohingya were in Malaysia, according to the United Nations.
 Rohingya who have arrived safely in Malaysia have no legal status and are unable to work, leaving their families cut off from access to education and health care.
+More recently, the Malaysian government sent much needed aid in the form of shelters, schools, clean water bases, and food to refugees in Bangladesh.

 - Thailand: Thailand is a hub for regional human smuggling and serves as a common transit point for Rohingya.
 Migrants often arrive there by boat from Bangladesh or Myanmar before continuing on foot to Malaysia or by boat to Indonesia or Malaysia.
 The military-led Thai government has cracked down on smuggling rings after the discovery of mass graves in alleged camps where gangs held hostages.
 Dozens of people, including a general, provincial officials, and police, were found guilty in 2017 of the deaths of trafficked Rohingya.
 But some experts say punishing traffickers only disrupts the networks, but does not dismantle them.